Contrast-Security-OSS/docs/content/installation/python/PythonConfig.md

 * **agent**: Options for communicating between the agent and the service
   * **logger**:
     * **path**: Enable diagnostic logging by setting a path to a log file.
 While diagnostic logging hurts performance, it generates useful information for debugging Contrast.
 The value set here is the location to which the agent saves log output.
-If no log file exists at this location, the agent creates a file.
-Use `STDOUT` to log to `stdout` instead. <br> Example - */opt/Contrast/contrast.log* creates a log in the */opt/Contrast* directory, and rotates it automatically as needed.
+If no log file exists at this location, the agent creates a file. <br> Example - */opt/Contrast/contrast.log* creates a log in the */opt/Contrast* directory, and rotates it automatically as needed.
     * **level**: Set the the log output level.
 Value options are `ERROR`, `WARN`, `INFO`, and `DEBUG`.
     * **progname**: Set the name the agent uses to identify the process within the log file <br> Example: Contrast Agent